How Battlefield 2042 beta players felt about 'the next generation of warfare'

 Most surprisingly, the once-reviled Battlefield 5 is now good according to a seemingly large number of players.
 In a popular Reddit comment from this week, for instance, a fan laments that Battlefield 2042 lacks features that were present in previous Battlefields, including building sandbag walls in Battlefield 5—a feature I don't recall anyone seriously caring about after BF5 launched.

-This seemingly widespread change of heart may have as much to do with the improvements DICE has made to Battlefield 5 as it does audience turnover.
-BF5's harshest critics from 2018 aren't necessarily the people playing it today.
+This seemingly widespread change of heart comes in part from all the improvements DICE has made to Battlefield 5, but probably also has to do with audience turnover.
+BF5's harshest critics from 2018 aren't necessarily the people playing and talking about it today.
 (I often have to remind myself that when people talk about preferring "old" Battlefield, they usually mean Battlefield 3 or Battlefield 4, not Battlefield 1942.)

 Fans in the Battlefield subreddit are joking about the predictable cycle of Battlefield praise and criticism.